zkp-ld/rdf-canon/README.md

 **WORK IN PROGRESS**

-A Rust implementation of the [RDF Dataset Canonicalization](https://www.w3.org/TR/rdf-canon/) algorithm.
+A Rust implementation of the [RDF Canonicalization algorithm version 1.0 (RDFC-1.0)](https://www.w3.org/TR/rdf-canon/).
 Its purpose is for understanding and evaluating the specification, and it's **not intended for production use**.
 Please be aware that it is currently very unstable, and breaking changes may occur without notice.